To make money, you have to sell something!

-24. Handy Man Work
+23. Handy Man Work

 Maybe you are competent to fix electronics or computers, or you are great in gardening, home maintenance or snow shoveling.
-Regardless of your area of expertise, people will pay good money if they can use your skill to help them to avoid attending to the task themselves.
+Regardless of your area of expertise, people will pay good money if they can use your skill to help them to avoid tending to the task themselves.

 Setting up a part-time home business is no longer as costly and cumbersome as in the pre-internet days.
 You could advertise on Craigslist and in local newspapers, distribute flyers and business cards, and in general create a buzz about your new business.

-Or you may claim you have no specific skills, but that should not be a prohibiting factor to set up a part time business.
+Or you may claim you have no specific skills, but that should not be a prohibiting factor to set up a part-time business.

 Alternatively, you may be good in languages, so you can teach those who desire to sharpen their language skills, or you can get involved in translation work.

-The point is that so long you are willing to transfer your knowledge or skill, there will always be ready takers, at a fee of course.
+The point is that so long as you are willing to transfer your knowledge or skill, there will always be ready takers, at a fee of course.

-27. Online Video Game Skills
+26. Online Video Game Skills

-Few think of it this way, but online gaming is potentially a full time job with real income (people are reported to make $50,000 per year).
+Few think of it this way, but online gaming is potentially a full-time job with real income (people are reported to make $50,000 per year).